FAQ - MSW

 7. Who should I ask to write reference letters for me?

 Three recommendation letters are required from each applicant.
 At least one of the letters must be an academic recommendation.
 Select people who have knowledge of you in some of the following areas: intellectual competence; potential for success; the ability to work with people about sensitive issues, including people from diverse backgrounds; possession of critical thinking and communication skills; and a sense of values and ethics.
 References from your faculty and those who have supervised you or know of your work in a social work-related paid or volunteer setting are particularly helpful.
-Advanced Standing applicants will need a reference from the undergraduate program director, the director of field education, or the field instructor.
+Advanced Standing applicants will need a reference from the undergraduate program director, the director of practicum education, or the social work supervisor (CSWE calls field instructor).

 8. How many students are in the program?